algon85/n-able-msp-diataxis/explanations/n-central-vs-n-sight.md

 **Product/Scope:** N-central RMM, N-sight RMM

 ## Purpose
-Provide a conceptual comparison between **N-central RMM** and **N-sight RMM**, helping readers understand the fundamental differences in design, typical use cases, and operational tradeoffs.
+Provide a conceptual comparison between **N-central RMM** and **N-sight RMM**, so that readers understand the fundamental differences in design, typical use cases, and the pros and cons of using one over the other or vice versa.

 ## Scope
 Covers: